dbouchabou/Using-Language-Model-To-Bootstrap-Human-Activity-Recognition-In-Smart-Homes/README.md

-# Using Language Model To Bootstrap Human Activity Recognition In Smart Homes
+# Using Language Model to Bootstrap Human Activity Recognition Ambient Sensors Based in Smart Homes

-This repository is the official implementation of [Using Language Model To Bootstrap Human Activity Recognition In Smart Homes](https://arxiv.org/abs/2030.12345).
+This repository is the official implementation of [Using Language Model to Bootstrap Human Activity Recognition Ambient Sensors Based in Smart Homes](https://doi.org/10.3390/electronics10202498).

 ## Requirements